vorburger/cloudshell/README.md

 ## Features

-* is simple to use & run!
+* is simple to use & run, available from a container registery
-* both Debian and Fedora containers
+* offers both Debian and Fedora containers
 * has regular user account (not `root`)
 * has `sudo` working (useful e.g. for quick package installation)
 * customizable by deriving your own container `FROM cloudshell` (this one); [as e.g. in this Dockerfile](https://github.com/vorburger/vorburger-dotfiles-bin-etc/blob/master/Dockerfile-cloudshell)

+## Develop

+    ./build

+Now simply run like in the _Locally_ section above, but use only `cloudshell-fedora` (or `cloudshell-debian`) instead of pulling from the remote `gcr.io/...` registry.

 ## Based on